 Insider Tip

-Book domestic flights well in advance, especially during festival periods.
-Airport transfers to the historic center take 40 to 60 minutes by taxi at approximately $8-10 USD.
+Book domestic flights well in advance, especially around festival periods.
+Airport transfers to the historic center take 40 to 60 minutes by taxi.
 Morning flights offer dramatic Andean views on approach.
-Confirm luggage limits — Bolivian domestic carriers enforce stricter weight restrictions than international standards.
+Confirm luggage limits, as Bolivian domestic carriers enforce stricter weight restrictions than international standards.

 Overland from La Paz or Potosí